Scenarios

-If you need to integrate CKafka monitoring metrics into your self-owned ops platform, CKafka offers two ways to access Prometheus monitoring:
+If you need to integrate and connect TDMQ for CKafka (CKafka) monitoring metrics with your own Ops platform, CKafka provides two methods to connect to Prometheus monitoring:

-Configure cloud service monitoring via Prometheus + Grafana provided by TCOP.
-It supports exporting metrics collected by Cloud Monitor through Prometheus.
-For details, refer to Cloud Monitor.
-2. Integration based on open source standard Prometheus Exporter
+Cloud product monitoring can be configured by using Prometheus and Grafana provided by TCOP.
+It supports integrating and displaying the metrics collected by Cloud Monitor through Prometheus.
+For more information, see Cloud Monitor.
+2. Connection based on open-source standard Prometheus Exporter

-Node-level metrics: Pro Edition instances provide node metric information captured by Prometheus Exporter, including but not limited to basic monitoring metrics such as CPU, memory usage, system load, as well as metrics exposed by broker JMX.
-These metrics can be aggregated, displayed, and analyzed after Prometheus data acquisition.
+Node-level metrics: Pro Edition instances provide node metric information scraped by Prometheus Exporter, including but not limited to basic monitoring metrics such as CPU and memory usage, system load, as well as metrics exposed by the broker JMX.
+All relevant metrics can be aggregated, displayed, and analyzed after being collected by Prometheus.

-2. Select Instance List on the left sidebar and click the ID of the target instance to enter its basic information page.
+2. In the left sidebar, select Instance List.
+Click the ID of the target instance to go to the basic instance information page.

-4. Click Submit to obtain a set of monitoring targets.
+4. Click Submit to obtain a group of monitoring targets.

 Note:

 1. Download Prometheus and configure the monitoring scrape address.
-2. Enter the directory of the Prometheus package and run the following command to decompress it.
+2. Go to the directory where the Prometheus package resides and run the following command to extract the Prometheus package.

 tar -vxf prometheus-2.30.3.linux-amd64.tar.gz

-3. Modify the prometheus.yml configuration file by adding the jmx_exporter and node_exporter scrape tasks.
+3. Modify the configuration file prometheus.yml to add scraping jobs for jmx_exporter and node_exporter.

 scrape_configs: